 Wasserman Cinematheque Screening Room

-The Wasserman Cinematheque contains contains state-of-the-art display technology, under the auspices of the Film, Television and Interactive Media Program (FTIM).
+The Wasserman Cinematheque contains state-of-the-art display technology, under the auspices of the Film, Television and Interactive Media Program (FTIM).
 Wasserman supports traditional 35mm motion pictures and D-Cinema, as well as multiple formats of high-resolution (including DCP) video screenings.
-16mm films are no longer supported.
+Projection booth staff no longer support 16mm film playback.
 The Wasserman Cinematheque also houses a technology-equipped Instructor Lectern on the main stage.
 Equipment located on the stage is supported by Media Technology Services (MTS) 781-736-4635.

-The Wasserman Cinematheque exists under the direction of the Brandeis University Film, Television and Interactive Media Program.
+The Wasserman Cinematheque exists under the direction of the FTIM chair and executive committee.
 Interested parties may read the Provost policies statement for Wasserman.
 All related inquiries should be approved by the department at 781-736-8270.

 Contact: Film, Television and Interactive Media Program "FTIM" administrators by either: